Welcome to the official FAQ page for the Vitiligo Recovery documentation project.

 CS-NRRM™ stands for Changhun Shin Natural Recovery Pattern Model.

-It is a non-medical structural interpretation framework derived from recurring patterns observed within Changhun Shin’s 12-year personal vitiligo recovery archive.
+CS-NRRM™ is a non-medical, non-clinical structural observation framework historically developed from Changhun Shin’s single-subject, 12-year (approximately 4,300-day) longitudinal vitiligo archive.

 Long-term documentation may help individuals observe patterns, continuity, structural changes, and timelines that may not be visible over short periods.